sailesh307/DBMS-Notes/foreignKey.md

     sport varchar2(10),
 );
 ```
-> `references` is used to make a foregin key followed by table name to which we have to refer
+> `references` is used to make a Foreign key followed by table name to which we have to refer

 > while inserting data we can only enter values of `roll_no` which are present in the column `roll_no` of  `student` table